Clearwater Contractor Lawyers

 OSHA inspections can result in substantial fines and penalties when violations are found.
 To avoid such fines and penalties, it is important for construction professionals to understand their rights before, during, and after an OSHA inspection, including the right to decline a compliance officer when they attempt to inspect their construction job site.

-Here is a list provided by the Clearwater contractor lawyers at Trent Cotney, P.A. of what to expect before, during, and after an OSHA inspection.
+Here is a list provided by the Clearwater contractor lawyers at Cotney Construction Law of what to expect before, during, and after an OSHA inspection.

 Before: The Opening Conference

 OSHA inspections are usually prompted when one of the following situations arise:

 1. A current or former employee files a complaint regarding workplace conditions.

 2. A fatality or catastrophe, which is defined as an accident at the workplace that results in the hospitalization of five or more employees occurs.

 3. A follow-up inspection, which occurs in connection with violations found during prior inspections.

 4. Targeted or programmed inspection, which is a planned inspection generally in high-hazard industries.